gluonhq/EmbeddedSceneBuilder/README.md

 - to the left, the library section and the document section (that holds hierarchy and controller sections)
 - center: the content area
-- to the right, the inspector section in the same way that the Scene Builder application does.
+- to the right, the inspector section in the same way the Scene Builder application does.

 ### SBController

-Holds the operations that can be done over the SceneBuilderPane, namely the handlers to some usual actions:
+Holds the operations that can be done in the SceneBuilderPane, namely the handlers of some usual actions:
 - Copy, Cut, Paste, Duplicate
 - Select all, Select none, Delete
 - Undo, Redo